AlexJCturbo/taskmaster/README.md

 ## Project Description
-Expand an application called Taskmaster.
-Using the existing codebase from the first version, the project consisted in bringing a new design with new features.
-First, incorporate the ability to edit tasks.
+Expand an application called Taskmaster, using the existing codebase from the first version.
+The project consisted in creating a new design that incorporates new features, resulting in an improved user experience.

+The project adds the ability to edit tasks and dates.
 Using jQuery UI, dragging and dropping functionality was implemented within and between the status columns.
-The delete function was also added using dragging.
-The due date for each task is now editable and the layout was updated to be responsive for new statuses based on the current date.
+The delete function was also implemented using dragging and dropping on a specific delete area.
+The due date for each task is now editable and the Datepicker input field was integrated.
+The layout was updated to be responsive for new statuses based on the current date.
 The project also includes a redesign of the application that makes enhances the user experience.
 ###### [Back to Index](#Table-of-Contents)